S3-working-group/s3-practical-guide/src/co-creation-and-evolution/resolve-objections.md

 ---

+## A way for resolving objections

-* Resolve Objections:
+* Resolve Objections
     * Hear One Objection
     * Amend Proposal
-    * Collect Objections to Amendment
+    * Ask for Any Objections to Amendment
-    * Resolve Objections to Amendment (Hear/Amend/Collect/Resolve)
+    * Resolve Objections to Amendment (Hear/Amend/Ask/Resolve)
-    * Process Next Objections
+    * Process Next Objection